albruevich/Text-Quest-Editor/README.md

 <img src="docs/trans_div.webp" width="239">

-The transition is shown if the parameter value is divisible (or not divisible) by the specified values.
+The transition is displayed if the parameter value is divisible (or not divisible) by the specified values.

 ---